top of page

 (f)

-Motorcycles must be equipped with an operational cut-off switch, connected through a lanyard to the rider (max.
+Motorcycles must be equipped with an operational engine cut-off switch, connected through a lanyard to the Rider (max.
 1 meter in length).

 Organization